 Create a Drip Campaign

-Campaigns are a great way to send your latest announcements, but they have one problem: new subscribers don’t see the campaigns you previously sent.
+Campaigns are a great way to send your latest announcements, but they have one problem: new contacts don’t see the campaigns you previously sent.
 That’s where drip campaigns come in.

 With a drip campaign, you can create a series of messages that go out on a schedule.
-This schedule is trigger after someone signs up for your list.
+This schedule is triggered after someone signs up for your list.

 For example, you could have one SMS go out immediately then another two days later, and once more the following week.
 You can even set delivery windows to ensure no messages go out at night or on weekends.

-The point is, text messages drip campaigns are an easy way to keep your subscribers engaged automatically.
+The point is, text messages drip campaigns are an easy way to keep your contacts engaged automatically.

 Turn On Your Away Message